Mushrum-mmb/Simple-AI-Image-Classification/README.md

 # Simple-AI-Image-Classification

-# Work in progress ⏳ I will consider the accuracy now, kinda sus <(")

 ⭐ Star me on GitHub — it motivates me a lot!

 🔥 Share it if you like it!!!